AbhishekMounish/Tri-operational-robotic-arm/README.md

 ## 🚀 Applications

-The Tri-Operational Robotic Arm has diverse applications across various domains, thanks to its ability to perform grasping, rotating, and lifting actions using real-time ECG signals.
-Some notable applications include:

 - 🏥 **Healthcare & Assistive Technology**
   Assists physically disabled or paralyzed individuals by enabling hands-free control of essential tasks.